magical-seven/MHSBM/README.md

 # CSBM
-Used to implement the model MHSBM in the paper: Inferring community structure in multiple hypergraphs via stochastic block models
+Used to implement the model CSBM in the paper: Coupled Stochastic Block Models with Shared Latent Factors for Multiple Hypergraph Clustering